ivaylokenov/MyTested.WebApi/README.md

 ## Installation

 You can install this library using NuGet into your Test class project.
 It will automatically reference the needed dependencies of Microsoft.AspNet.WebApi.Core (≥ 5.1.0) and Microsoft.Owin.Testing (≥ 3.0.1) for you. .NET 4.5+ is needed.
+Make sure your solution has the same versions of the mentioned dependencies in both the Web and the Test projects.

     Install-Package MyWebApi